 Tell us about your career.
 What led you to the work you’re doing now?

-I came from a background in breakdance and graffiti, which led to contemporary circus performance.
+I came from a background in contemporary circus theatre.
 As it became clear that my body was not going to last forever, I decided to try and mix my passions for illustration and movement with technology and storytelling.
-The result is a pure expression of the inside of my mind.
-I work as a creator and designer for Cirque du Soleil and had an artist residency at Walt Disney Imagineering last year.
-I was also chosen to work with Sundance’s New Frontier Story Lab on my latest show – Heartcorps – Riders of the Storyboard.
+I am grateful to have worked as a designer for Cirque du Soleil and had an artist residency at Walt Disney Imagineering last year.
+I was also chosen to work with Sundance’s New Frontier Story Lab.

 What does a typical ‘day in the life’ look like for you?